Dunfiena/Data_Structures-Assignment_2/README.md

-# Data Assignement 2 - linklist and merge sort #
+# Data Assignment 2 - linklist and merge sort #
 ## Data Structures    March 15th 2024 ##

-Having done the last assignement in Python, I wanted to cut my teeth in to programming in Java again.
+Having done the last assignment in Python, I wanted to cut my teeth in to programming in Java again.
 With really only using servlets and spring, I was missing getting to program in console too!